-Next, we investigate the scenario in which the seller is more risk-averse.
-We set the risk aversion parameters at $\gamma_b = 0.1$ for the buyer and $\gamma_s = 0.3$ for the seller, with all other base parameters remaining constant.
-Figure~\ref{fig:HP_t_capital} illustrates the welfare gains for both parties across different $\eta$ values for each contract type.
-From the seller's perspective (Figure~\ref{fig:HP_t_capital}(a)), although the range of $\eta$ values favoring transactions remains broader for the static contract, it has narrowed significantly compared to scenarios involving a more risk-averse buyer shown in Figure~\ref{fig:HP_no_ambiguity}(a).
-Notably, the dynamic contract now yields a maximal welfare gain that exceeds that of the static contract, suggesting a preference shift by the seller towards the dynamic contract due to their increased risk aversion, which discourages them from committing to long-term longevity risk protection.
-Conversely, Figure~\ref{fig:HP_t_capital}(b) shows that the buyer could still achieve higher welfare gains with a static contract, if available.
-This preference aligns with the buyer's ongoing need for long-term longevity risk protection, even when her risk aversion is comparatively lower.
-Nonetheless, a static contract is unlikely to be offered by the seller, who is the price maker, as it leads to a lower maximum welfare gain than the dynamic contract.
+Next, we examine the case in which the seller is more risk-averse, with $(\gamma_b,\gamma_s)=(0.05,0.2)$.
+Figure~\ref{fig:HP_t_capital} displays the gains across $\eta$ for each contract type.
+From the seller’s perspective (Figure~\ref{fig:HP_t_capital}(a)), the $\eta$-region supporting transactions remains broader for the static contract but narrows materially relative to Figure~\ref{fig:HP_no_ambiguity}(a).
+Importantly, the dynamic contract now delivers a higher maximal gain, indicating a shift in preference toward dynamic designs as the more risk-averse seller avoids committing to long-dated protection.
+Similarly, Figure~\ref{fig:HP_t_capital}(b) shows that the buyer would also achieve a higher gain with a dynamic contract due to its lower price.